Last updated on October 24th, 2023 at 12:40

 A dark roast has little acidity and has a deeper, bolder taste that you would associate with a strong coffee.
 Back in the day, a dark roast was used to mask the poor tasting low quality coffee beans.

-Now though, many coffee aficionados enjoy a real good, real dark roasted coffee beans as they make great espresso and go well with milk based coffee drinks like a cappuccino, flat white, cortado, mocha and a latte, for example.
+Now though, many coffee aficionados enjoy real good, real dark roasted coffee beans as they make great espresso and go well with milk based coffee drinks like a cappuccino, flat white, cortado, mocha and a latte, for example.

 Dark Roast vs Medium Roast Caffeine Content